kalfeher/blog_code/expiry-checker/README.md

 Scripts and resources from the blog post [Checking Certificates For Expiry](https://kalfeher.com/expiry-checker).

-## Script: cert-exp-check.sh
+## Self_hosted
-This script is intended as a primer for someone who will build their own solution.
+The `cert-exp-check.sh` script is intended as a primer for someone who will build their own solution.
 It currently outputs the results of the certificate validation step in a parsing friendly format.
 ### Requirements
 1. You will need to schedule and log the results of the script somewhere.
 2. Ensure that the host on which the script executes has reachability to all monitored hosts.